MotorcyclesFebruary 19, 202611 min read

 Riders depart in staggered groups of 10-15 to avoid traffic bunching.
 You follow the route at your own pace — it's not a race.
 At each checkpoint (usually a bar, restaurant, or park), you stop, draw a card, get it recorded, maybe grab a drink, and continue.

 After hitting all 5-7 checkpoints, you return to the finish for food, drinks, music, and the results announcement.
 The whole thing takes 3-5 hours.
 You don't need to know poker — you just draw cards and the organizer handles the scoring.
+If you want to understand what beats what, check out the poker hand rankings guide.

 What to Bring